darius-daniel/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 2-strncpy.c - a function that copies a string.
 Works exactly like *strncpy*

 3-strcmp.c - a function that compares two strings.
 Works exactly like *strcmp*.

+4-rev_array.c - a function that reverses the content of an array of integers.